TarynBeaupre/VideoGamed/README.md

 ## 🧱 Core Functionality

 -   **Video Game Searching:** Users can search up their favorite game and see it pop up on the screen along with info about it
--   **Video Game Rating:** Users can leave star ratings on video games they enjoyed (or didn't!)
+-   **Video Game Rating:** Users can leave star ratings and reviews on video games they enjoyed (or didn't!)
 -   **Video Game Rating:** Users can "like" other user's ratings
 -   **Daily Video Game Ranking:** Users can see a daily ranking of the most highly-rated video games!
+-   **Latest Video Games:** Users can see the most newly released video games on the market
 -   **Wishlist:** Users can add a video game to their wishlist to access it anytime

 ### Requirements

-#### Rating Stories
+#### Review Stories

 -   As a user, I want to be able to visit a game's page and see an option to leave a review
 -   As a user, I want to give a rating out of 5 stars in my review
 -   As a user, I want to give a text review in my review

-#### Project Stories
+#### Video Game Page Stories

+-   As a user, I want to visit a video game's page and see info about it (release date, developer)
--   As a user, I want to create a new project so I can organize a set of related tasks.
+-   As a user, I want to visit a video game's page and view its ratings
--   As a user, I want to join a project using an invite code so I can collaborate with others.
+-   As a user, I want to visit a video game's page and view its tags
--   As a user, I want to view all projects I'm part of to easily switch between them.
+-   As a user, I want to visit a video game's page and view its popularity ranking

 #### User Management Stories